tytydraco/yessleep/out/Strange_things_are_happening_at_Miss_Lucys_Restaurant_and_some_customers_never_leave.md

 *There has to be a rational explanation.
 But what?*

 Regardless, I was craving fried zucchini, so Steven and I stopped by one weeknight.
 After a quick trek across the intersection, we arrived.
-The yellow sign out front read: Miss Lucy’s—For a Real Dining Adventure.

-A bell jingled when we entered.
 Inside, dance music played, neon lamps and wall-to-wall aquariums lit up the room, and massive chandeliers hung above velvet lounge chairs and antique mirrors.

-“Cool place,” Steven said, looking around.
+“Cool place,” Steven said.

 But the hostess scowled when we approached.
-She had hawklike eyes, a fierce perm, and razor-straight bangs, and her nametag read: Helga O.
+She had hawklike eyes and a fierce perm.
+Her nametag read: Helga O.

-“Are you on *the list*?”
+“Are you on *the list*?” she asked.

 “What list?”